mahfuz225bd/eased-layout/README.md

 #### Use Cases for Different Approaches

 The listed layout structures represent different approaches to organizing a webpage's content.
 Each has unique use cases, depending on the website's purpose, complexity, and design requirements.
-Here’s a breakdown of when and why you might use each approach:
+Here’s a breakdown of some basic ideas of when and why you may use each approach:

 ##### **1. [header + (div.container -> aside + main + aside) + footer]**

-###### **Use Case: Standard Layout for Content-Rich Websites**
+**Use Case: Standard Layout for Content-Rich Websites**

 - **Purpose:** Common for blogs, news portals, or content-heavy sites where the header provides navigation, the main section holds the primary content, and asides offer related content or ads.
 - **Advantages:**